matthew-balogh/bdsc/README.md

-# Brief Data Science Concepts
+# Brief Data Science Concept Stories

-_Brief Data Science Concepts_ encloses my overview of certain topics and my practical experiments in the field of _Data Science_, as its name implies, in a short form.
+_Brief Data Science Concept Stories_ encloses my overview of certain topics and my practical experiments in the field of _Data Science_, as its name implies, in a short form.

 ## Issue 1